 Baxter State Park | Maine is considered a major park located in Northern Maine offering trails up Mt.
 Katahdin to the Appalachian Trail, camping, fishing, hiking, canoeing, climbing and wildlife such as moose and deer.
 Offering the best in Maine recreation, Baxter State Park is known for the state’s highest peak, Mt.
 Katahdin.
 Baxter State Park Headquarters, approximately 25 miles from Baxter Park, is located in Millinocket.

 The Park exists today due to the perseverance of one mans’ vision.
 Percival P. Baxter wanted to guarantee the people of Maine access to Maine’s wilderness and resources while preserving the unspoiled natural state.
 In 1930, he made his first purchase of 5,960 acres of land that included Mt.
 Katahdin.
 In 1931, the land was presented as a gift to the State of Maine.
-Over the next 32 years, he would donate 28 separate gifts with his final contribution 200,000 acres of mountains, lakes, streams and forest were all given in trust to the people of Maine.
-Percival Baxter’s generosity did not stop there.
-To ensure his vision would continue for many generations to come, he left a trust fund of approximately $7 million to maintain and keep the Park forever wild.
+Over the next 32 years, he would also donate 28 separate gifts with his final contribution 200,000 acres of mountains, lakes, streams and forest were all given in trust to the people of Maine.
+Finally, to ensure his vision would continue for many generations to come, he also left a trust fund of approximately $7 million to maintain and keep the Park forever wild.

-To appreciate what lies within the borders of Baxter State Park, the journey needs to be experienced first-hand.
+In order to appreciate what lies within the borders of Baxter State Park, the journey needs to be experienced first-hand.
 Words will never capture the magnificent view of Mt.
 Katahdin or the unmatched beauty of wild life found within the confines of the Park.
-To feel true serenity, hike the trails, fish the ponds and enjoy the overnight stay at a campground… priceless!
+For this reason, to feel true serenity, hike the trails, fish the ponds and enjoy the overnight stay at a campground… priceless!
 The Park is a haven for the explorer, photographer, naturalist, mountain climber or hiker.

 The Park is open from May 15 to October 15; however, several of the campgrounds do not open until June 1st.
 Within the Park, you will not find paved roads.
-There is no electricity, running water or gasoline available in the Park.
+Also, be aware there is no electricity, running water or gasoline available in the Park.

 A plaque placed on a boulder by Katahdin Stream has inscribed Percival Baxter’s dream…